sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

     3. Read the transceiver firmware information from the module and update the `TRANSCEIVER_FIRMWARE_INFO` table.
     4. Read the transceiver DOM sensor data from the module and update the `TRANSCEIVER_DOM_SENSOR` table.
     5. Read the transceiver DOM flag data from the module, record the timestamp, and update the `TRANSCEIVER_DOM_FLAG` table.
-    6. Analyze the transceiver DOM flag data by comparing the current flag data with the previous flag data and update the `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_TIME_SET`, and `TRANSCEIVER_DOM_FLAG_TIME_CLEAR` tables.
+    6. Analyze the transceiver DOM flag data by comparing the current flag data with the previous flag data and update the `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_SET_TIME`, and `TRANSCEIVER_DOM_FLAG_CLEAR_TIME` tables.
     7. Read the transceiver status data from the module and update the `TRANSCEIVER_STATUS` table.
     8. If the transceiver supports VDM monitoring, perform the following steps:
-        1. Freeze the statistics by calling the CMIS API and wait for `FreezeDone`.
+        1. Freeze the statistics by calling the CMIS API (`freeze_vdm_stats`) and wait for `FreezeDone` by calling `get_vdm_freeze_status`.
 Once the statistics are frozen, record the timestamp and copy the VDM and PM statistics from the transceiver.
-        2. Unfreeze the statistics by calling the CMIS API.
+        2. Unfreeze the statistics by calling the CMIS API (`unfreeze_vdm_stats`).
-        3. Update the `TRANSCEIVER_VDM_SAMPLE` and `TRANSCEIVER_PM` tables with the VDM and PM statistics respectively.
+        3. Update the `TRANSCEIVER_VDM_CURRENT_SAMPLE` and `TRANSCEIVER_PM` tables with both basic and statistic instance's data read for VDM and PM.
-        4. Analyze the VDM flags by comparing the current statistics with the previous statistics and update the `TRANSCEIVER_VDM_FLAG`, `TRANSCEIVER_VDM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_VDM_FLAG_TIME_SET`, and `TRANSCEIVER_VDM_FLAG_TIME_CLEAR` tables.
+        4. Analyze the VDM flags by comparing the current data with the previous data and update the VDM flag, change count and time related tables.

-        5. Analyze the PM flags by comparing the current statistics with the previous statistics and update the `TRANSCEIVER_PM_FLAG`, `TRANSCEIVER_PM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_PM_FLAG_TIME_SET`, and `TRANSCEIVER_PM_FLAG_TIME_CLEAR` tables.
+#### 4.2.2 Diagnostic Information Update During Link Down Event

+When a link down event is detected by the `DomInfoUpdateTask` thread, a specific subset of the diagnostic information fields are updated in the `redis-db`.
+Also, the relevant flags, change count and their set/clear time will be updated in the `redis-db`.

-#### 4.2.2 Details of Flag Analysis of Tables
+#### 4.2.3 Details of Flag Analysis of Tables

-**Note**: For simplicity, this section uses VDM as an example.
-However, the same analysis is applicable for DOM and PM as well.
+**Note**: For simplicity, this section uses DOM as an example.
+However, the same analysis is applicable for VDM as well.

 **Purpose of Flag Analysis:**

-The purpose of flag analysis is to track the status of various parameters and to count the number of times each VDM flag has changed.
-It also records the timestamp when each VDM flag was set and cleared.
+The purpose of flag analysis is to track the status of various parameters and to count the number of times each DOM flag has changed.
+It also records the timestamp when each DOM flag was set and cleared.

 **Tables Used for Flag Analysis:**

-- `TRANSCEIVER_VDM_FLAG`: This table stores flags indicating the status of various VDM parameters.
+- `TRANSCEIVER_DOM_FLAG`: This table stores flags indicating the status of various DOM parameters.
-- `TRANSCEIVER_VDM_FLAG_CHANGE_COUNT`: This table keeps a count of how many times each VDM flag has changed.
+- `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`: This table keeps a count of how many times each DOM flag has changed.
-- `TRANSCEIVER_VDM_FLAG_TIME_SET`: This table records the timestamp when each VDM flag was set.
+- `TRANSCEIVER_DOM_FLAG_SET_TIME`: This table records the timestamp when each DOM flag was set.
-- `TRANSCEIVER_VDM_FLAG_TIME_CLEAR`: This table records the timestamp when each VDM flag was cleared.
+- `TRANSCEIVER_DOM_FLAG_CLEAR_TIME`: This table records the timestamp when each DOM flag was cleared.

 **Example of Table Updates:**

-- **TRANSCEIVER_VDM_FLAG_CHANGE_COUNT:**
+- **TRANSCEIVER_DOM_FLAG_CHANGE_COUNT:**
-  - Each time a flag in the `TRANSCEIVER_VDM_FLAG` table changes (either set or cleared), the corresponding count in this table is incremented.
+  - Each time a flag in the `TRANSCEIVER_DOM_FLAG` table changes (either set or cleared), the corresponding count in this table is incremented.
-- **TRANSCEIVER_VDM_FLAG_TIME_SET:**
+- **TRANSCEIVER_DOM_FLAG_SET_TIME:**
-  - When a flag is set in the `TRANSCEIVER_VDM_FLAG` table, the current timestamp is recorded in this table.
+  - When a flag is set in the `TRANSCEIVER_DOM_FLAG` table, the current timestamp (based on local timezone) is recorded in this table.
-- **TRANSCEIVER_VDM_FLAG_TIME_CLEAR:**
+- **TRANSCEIVER_DOM_FLAG_CLEAR_TIME:**
-  - When a flag is cleared in the `TRANSCEIVER_VDM_FLAG` table, the current timestamp is recorded in this table.
+  - When a flag is cleared in the `TRANSCEIVER_DOM_FLAG` table, the current timestamp (based on local timezone) is recorded in this table.

+#### 4.2.4 Flag Change Count and Time Set/Clear Behavior During `xcvrd` Restart

+During `xcvrd` stop, the `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_SET_TIME`, and `TRANSCEIVER_DOM_FLAG_CLEAR_TIME` tables are deleted by the `xcvrd` process.
+When `xcvrd` is restarted, the `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_SET_TIME`, and `TRANSCEIVER_DOM_FLAG_CLEAR_TIME` tables are recreated and the flag change count and time set/clear behavior are reset to zero.